Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 - My family were asked to review the site and documentation to point out any bugs and/or user experience issues, and I also listed the project on the Peer Review channel on Slack to take on board any suggestions offered from that.

 ### Known Bugs
-- The dropdown links for the navbar (on mobile devices) can be a little difficult to see when a page has a white background (owing to the purple colour), but the link names are still perfectly visible.
+- The dropdown links for the navbar (on mobile devices) were a little difficult to see when a page had a white background (owing to the purple colour).
+I resolved this issue by adding a black background to the collapsed hamburger menu.

 ## Deployment